cyberbotics/webots-doc/reference/touchsensor.md

 `wb_touch_sensor_enable()` allows the user to enable a touch sensor measurement every `ms` milliseconds.
 The provided `ms` argument specifies the sensor's sampling period.
-Note that the first measurement will be available only after the sampling period has expired.
+Note that the first measurement will be available only after the first sampling period has elapsed.

 `wb_touch_sensor_disable()` turns the touch sensor off, saving computation time.